 We successfully changed the data type, length, and NULL handling of the existing column present in the SQL Table.

-To add Primary key and a foreign key to existing columns, please use the following SQL Server alter table add constraint syntax
+To add a Primary key and a foreign key to existing columns, please use the following SQL Server alter table add constraint syntax.

 -- Add primary key ALTER TABLE [Customer] ADD CONSTRAINT [Constraint_Name] PRIMARY KEY ([Column_Name])